 The main column of your incentive spirometer has a grid with numbers.
 These numbers are usually expressed in millimeters and measure the total volume of your breath.

 The piston in the main chamber of the spirometer rises upward along the grid as you breathe in.
 The deeper your breath, the higher the piston rises.
 Next to the main chamber is an indicator that your doctor can set as a target.

 The ball will go to the top of the chamber if you’re breathing in too quickly and will go to the bottom if you’re breathing too slowly.

 Many spirometers have a line on this chamber to indicate the optimal speed.

-Normal values for spirometry vary.
-Your age, height, and sex all play a role in determining what’s normal for you.
+Healthy values for spirometry vary.
+Your age, height, and physical or sexual attributes all play a role in determining what’s typical for you.

-Your doctor will take these factors into account when setting a goal for you.
+Your doctor will consider these factors when setting a goal for you.
 Consistently hitting a result higher than the goal set by your doctor is a positive sign.

 The Centers for Disease Control and Prevention has a

 You may feel dizzy or lightheaded when breathing from your spirometer.
-If you feel like you’re going to faint, stop and take several normal breaths before continuing.
+If you feel like you’re going to faint, stop and take several typical breaths before continuing.
 If symptoms persist, contact your doctor.

-You may want to call your doctor if you’re unable to achieve the goal, or if you have pain when you breathe deeply.
-Aggressive use of an incentive spirometer can lead to lung damage, such as collapsed lungs.
+You may want to call your doctor if you’re unable to achieve the goal or if you have pain when you breathe deeply.
+Aggressive use of an incentive spirometer can lead to lung damage.

 The hospital may give a take-home incentive spirometer if you’ve recently had surgery.